LFGConsulting/pearlywrites/deployment-plan.md

   - Initially created under personal GitHub, now lives in org for easier handoff.
 - Use `main` as default branch.
 - Keep repo **private** until public launch.
+- Offer client option to start their own github and transfer

 ---